The meat of the site – Articles and advice about migrating to Australia

 Well hello there Gosh it’s quiet on the news front at the moment.
 In fact so quiet that the only Australian Immigration news appearing in my customised Google news feed references the fact that Australian Immigration may linked to drinking dry spell.
 Serious news indeed!!

-To be fair this is pretty big news for […]
+To be fair this is pretty big news for the […]

 The Overseas Skills Registry is a new online service making it easier for overseas skilled workers who have skills in demand to connect with Victorian employers.